nischitpatel/DNA-Sequence-Search/README.md

-# Large-scale-data-structures
+# DNA Sequence Search

 ## Description:
 This GitHub repository showcases an in-depth exploration of handling large-scale data structures with a progressive approach to optimization.
+Here we are searching DNA sequences from 3 Biliion sequences.
 The journey begins with a basic brute-force implementation, emphasizing simplicity in processing and searching through extensive datasets.
 As the scale of data grows, it becomes evident that the brute-force approach is impractical due to excessive processing times.

 The repository provides a comprehensive demonstration of transitioning from the brute-force methodology to more efficient data structures.
 The initial implementation focuses on the challenges posed by large-scale data and highlights the need for optimization.
 Subsequent iterations introduce advanced data structures such as hash tables, illustrating their effectiveness in enhancing search efficiency.